stfc/PSyclone/doc/user_guide/stub_gen.rst

 of which is a vector field of size three.
 All three of the spaces require a basis function and the ``W0`` and ``W2`` function spaces additionally require a differential basis function.
-The content of the Kernel, except the subroutine body, is given below.
+The content of the Kernel, excluding the subroutine body, is given below.
 ::

   module ru_kernel_mod